Gothic-Modding-Community/gmc/docs/zengin/scripts/externals/mdl.md

 - `#!dae var float timemaxvar`
     Maximum boundary variation (in seconds)
 - `#!dae var float probmin`
-    Probablity (0.0 to 1.0) to choose the lower boundary time
+    Probability (0.0 to 1.0) to choose the lower boundary time

 ## Externals with docu comments